karlbenedict/karlbenedict.github.io/CV/CV.md

 1. *Energize New Mexico*.
 Funding Agency: National Science Foundation.
 Performance Period 6/1/2013-5/31/2018.
 Award Amount: $1,658,575 (EDAC’s portion of the total project budget of $20,000,000).
 Co-I, William Michener (UNM) PI.

 1. *Measuring Up: Assessing Accuracy of Reported Use and Impact of Digital Repositories*.
+Funding Agency: Institute of Museum and Library Services (IMLS).
 Performance Period 12/01/2014-11/30/2017.
 Award Amount: $31,610 + $99747 cost share (The University Libraries portion of the total project budget of $500,000).
 Institutional PI, Kenning Arlitsch (MSU) PI.

 1. *Assessment in Action - Assessing the Impacts of Research Data Management Training for Graduate Students*.
 Performance Period 6/1/2015-6/30/2016.
 Unfunded but sponsored by ACRL.
 PI.